FAQ and troubleshooting

 Important: When the last imaging session completes, use Eject Removable media icon in the system tray to guarantee cache-flushing of the last portions of written data.
 Here is an article explaining how it works.

-How do I extend my server network with a DHCP-enabled switch
+How do I extend my server network with a DHCP-enabled switch?

-Here is an example of switch that supports static IP setup via simple web admin.
+Here is an example of a switch that supports static IP setup via simple web admin.
 To set the IP addresses for each current server network node:

-Ubiquiiti EdgeSwitch 16 XG
+Ubiquiti EdgeSwitch 16 XG

 Four 10Gb Ethernet ports, twelve 10Gb SFP ports

-To configure a Ubiquiti DHCP server:
+To configure an Ubiquiti DHCP server:

 1. Connect PC and TaskForce to Ubiquiti switch.